You are viewing a story from harrypotterfanfiction.com

 They stopped kissing when the Warden came in.

-“I do love you.”
-He said with sorrow and love in his gray eyes.
+“I do love you,” he whispered with sorrow and love in his gray eyes.

-“And I love you.”
-She said as she was finally able to run her fingers through his long beautiful white-blond hair.
+“And I love you,” she replied as she was finally able to run her fingers through his long beautiful white-blond hair.

 Her touch made him feel more alive than he’d ever felt before… like he was being raised from the dead.

 “Give them five minutes and you won’t remember,” she said with a shaky voice and tears still streaming.
 “And in an hour or so, neither will I.”

 She broke free from him then and walked out to the Apparition room where she would be taken back to the Ministry.